-PRODUCT SOCIAL DISTANCING BENEFITS SANITIZATION BENEFITS IGTPay Removes the need to stand in line at ATM and Casino Cage/Cash Desk Removal of cash from casino floor minimizes cash handling Resort Wallet [TM] Reduces the need to interact with Casino Cage/Cash Desk Reduce cash handling and ticket printin Cardless ConnectTM Reduces need to interact with Players Club personnel Reduces the need to handle plastic Players Club card Taxable Accrual Reduces the need to interact with players and casino personnel Reduces the need to handle forms and pens Mobile Responder Minimizes in-person interaction between employees and guests Sanitize Machine notification for regular sanitization of EGMs Mobile Accounting Disables every other EGM to increase space between players Inactive EGMs can IGT forms.
-Instead, eligible players can continue playing mere seconds after winning and accepting their jackpots, eliminating the need for direct contact with casino staff.
+PRODUCT SOCIAL DISTANCING BENEFITS SANITIZATION BENEFITS IGTPay Removes the need to stand in line at ATM and Casino Cage/Cash Desk Removal of cash from casino floor minimizes cash handling Resort WalletTM Reduces the need to interact with Casino Cage/Cash Desk Reduce cash handling and ticket printing Cardless ConnectTM Reduces need to interact with Players Club personnel Reduces the need to handle plastic Players Club card Taxable Accrual Reduces the need to interact with players and casino personnel Reduces the need to handle forms and pens Mobile Responder Minimizes in-person interaction between employees and guests Sanitize Machine notification for regular sanitization of EGMs.
+Mobile Accounting ✓ Disables every other EGM to increase space between players Inactive EGMs can be sanitized be added very soon.
+While reducing players' need to carry and handle cash, it also helps shorten ATM line-ups on the property for improved social distancing.